-For more information, such as the compiler and linker options needed by SYS/BIOS for the Cortex-A and Cortex-M device families, see the SYS/BIOS with GCC topic on the Texas Instruments Wiki.
+For more information, such as the compiler and linker options needed by SYS/BIOS for the Cortex-A and Cortex-M device families, see the TI-RTOS Kernel Device Addendum (BIOS_INSTALL_DIR/docs/Device_Addendum.html).
 Additional information about building with various compilers may be found on the RTSC-pedia wiki.